“As with any journey, who you travel with is more important than the destination.”

 I began to feel sick during our stay in Wroclaw and continued to fight a cold for a few days.
 Monday I stayed in bed and slept probably 20 hours, which made we feel much better.
 Tuesday, Wednesday, and Thursday I had class.
 I know what you’re thinking: three days of class in one week?
 Outrageous, I know.
 It was a tough one.

 For those who don’t know, Thursday was my birthday.
-At first I was very sad because I wanted to spend my birthday with my family, friends from home, and Saul.
+At first I was very sad because I wanted to spend my birthday with my family and friends from home.
 As the day proceeded, however, my friends here made me very happy.
 For dinner many of my friends said they wanted to celebrate with me, so we decided to order pizza to the dorm building.
 We gathered in the dining area in the lobby with our pizza and beer, and many of my friends came bearing gifts and cards, which I had not expected at all.

 We ate and laughed together, and after eating our fill of pizza, Gloria and Yaren snuck away and returned with a beautiful homemade tiramisu cake.
 The candles they chose were “magic candles” and were the most impressive things I’ve ever seen.
 After blowing them out several times and having them reignite on their own, I licked my fingers and pinched the wicks, expecting that to be the end of it.
 Alas, the flames returned.
 Eventually we had to remove them and fully submerge them in water to make them stop.
 Oh, and they were similar to sparklers and were sending off sparks the entire time.
 After dinner, we went to trivia night at the pub in the dorm, which we won, and all the Erasmus students in the pub wished me a happy birthday.
 Although I was away from home, my new Erasmus family here made my birthday one to remember.